robertbauernfeind/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 ![Sparkfun MAX17048](./Adafruit_MAX17048_module.jpg)

-You can see the pinout in the picture.
+You can see the pin-out in the picture.
 There is no circuit involved here, just wiring:

 | Pin tag in Adafruit MAX17048 | Wired to                            |
 | ---------------------------- | ----------------------------------- |